 Host a classroom observation or site visit: Several ACT classes include field trips to local arts organizations, museums, K-12 classrooms, public art sites and the studios of socially engaged artists and designers.
 Email email@example.com if you would like to host a small group of ACT students.

 Mentor an ACT student as your assistant: During the required internship/early field experience, juniors and seniors are assistants in school and community settings.
 K-12 public school teachers who hold CA Single Subject in Art Credentials can mentor a student pursuing either the Teacher Credential Preparation or Community Arts Engagement Minor.
 Socially engaged artists and designers as well as non-credentialed teaching artists/designers working in private schools, museum education departments, correctional facilities, or organizations that offer community arts programming can only mentor students pursuing the Community Arts Engagement Minor.
-In either case the student interns a minimum of three hours a week for ten weeks while earning two credits.
+In either case the student interns a minimum of four and a half hours a week for ten weeks while earning two credits.
 It is a mutually beneficial partnership in which the mentoring artist/designer/educator has the eager assistance of the intern in their classroom or studio, while the internship provides an invaluable opportunity for students to map theoretical learning of their coursework with the realities of art and design education and socially engaged art practices in schools and community settings.
 Email firstname.lastname@example.org if you would like to mentor an intern.

 Have an ACT student teach at your school, museum or community organization: